google/security-research/pocs/cpus/xgetbv/README.md

 ## Reproducing

 We have found a reliable way to reproduce this issue.
-If you use an AVX instruction like `VSQRTSS` followed by `VZEROALL` to reset the INUSE flag in a loop, we can observe fluctuations in the flags for no apparent reason.
+If you use an AVX instruction like `VSQRTSS` followed by `VZEROALL` to set and unset the INUSE flag, we can observe fluctuations in the flags for no apparent reason.

 To reproduce this, compile the testcase with `-mavx`